bobbrowning/sudsjs/README.md

 * An extended permission system,
 * An administration page,
 * Some starter applications.
 The test data includes a useable contact management system and website content management system.
-* This is all controlled by configuration files.
+* This is all controlled by configuration files and a [schema](https://github.com/bobbrowning/sudsjs/blob/main/tables/subjects.js) based on the [JSON Schema standard](https://json-schema.org/).
 * Works with Mysql, PostgreSQL, SQLite 3, MongoDB, CouchDB

 The NOSQL database support adds